 A serial chart visualizes one or more series of data points along a horizontal (x) axis and a vertical (y) axis.
-Serial charts get their name from an ability to show more than one series of data.
+Serial charts show more than one series of data.
 In the following chart, there are two series of data: one showing crime counts by day and the other showing a three-day rolling average of crime counts.
 Each series in a serial chart has a type that determines the way the data points are visualized.
-In the following example, the series showing crime counts by day has the bar type and the series showing the three-day rolling average of crime counts has the line type.
+In the following example, the series showing crime counts by day has the column type and the series showing the three-day rolling average of crime counts has the line type.

 The components of a serial chart are further described below.